 M.A. students choose one of the following areas of concentration:

 • Rhetoric & Composition

 • TESOL (Teaching English to Speakers of Other Languages)

-Assistantships Still Available for Spring and Fall 2019
+Assistantships Available for Fall 2020

 Start your graduate career in English!
 Apply today »

 In addition to the general Graduate School Application Materials you must also submit:

 • Statement of Purpose mentioning your chosen concentration (1-2 pages)